Corporate Governance

 Audit and Risk Committee

-The Audit and Risk Committee comprises Martin Gouldstone as Chairperson with Brendan Buckley and Elaine Sullivan as the other members of the Audit and Risk Committee and meets at least twice a year.
+The Audit and Risk Committee comprises Martin Gouldstone as Chair with Elaine Sullivan as the other member of the Audit and Risk Committee and meets at least twice a year.
 The principal duties of the Audit and Risk Committee are to review the half-yearly and annual financial statements before their submission to the Board and to consider any matters raised by the auditors.
 The Audit and Risk Committee also reviews the independence and objectivity of the auditors.
 The terms of reference of the Audit and Risk Committee reflect current best practice, including authority to:

 • recommend the appointment, re-appointment and removal of the external auditors;